Introduction to Software Quality Control

 Below diagram shows working of the testing activities with detailed explanation:

-The testing of smallest independently executable parts /units / components of the software application.
+The testing of the smallest independently executable parts /units/components of the software application.
 It is also known as component testing.
-It is done by the development team early in development stage.
+It is done by the development team early in the development stage.

 In this testing, to find the defects or bugs in interfaces or interactions between components/units i.e. to test the combined units are works or not.
 It is done by the Technology/Development Lead not done by Testers.
 There are two approaches of Integration Testing i.e. Top Down and Bottom Up approach.